uXeBoy/Arduboy_MiSTer/README.md

 https://sourceforge.net/projects/hex2bin/

-Enjoy!

-TODO: work on more complete sound support, look at making EEPROM non-volatile
+TODO: work on more complete sound support, look at making EEPROM non-volatile, improve stability (some games will randomly reset, or not run at all), pull requests / improvements welcome!